mamunur6286/currex/README.md

      */
     Illuminate\Auth\AuthServiceProvider::class,
     //..
 Other providers

     Mamunur6286\Currex\Providers\CurrenryServiceProvider::class,

 ],
 ```

 Awesome!
 Our service provider is loaded and our package is ready to go!
 But we don't have any functionality yet...
-Let's tackle that by adding a routes file for our package.
+Let's tackle that by adding a Controller for our Project.

 #### 5. Basic Usease